czbiohub-sf/shrimPy/docs/data_structure.md

 ## Format for storing deconvolved and registered volumes

-Raw data files will be converted to `ome-zarr` for long-term storage and downstream processing using [`iohub`](https://github.com/czbiohub/iohub).
+Raw data files will be converted to [OME-Zarr v0.4](https://ngff.openmicroscopy.org/0.4/) for long-term storage and downstream processing using [iohub](https://github.com/czbiohub/iohub).

 The algorithms for deconvolution and registration of label-free and light-sheet data are being developed.
 We will organize the data by positions with a dedicated folder for calibrations considering the following: